- english

 variables

-The openframeworks engine is contained in the "app" category.
+The openFrameworks engine is contained in the "app" category.
 The project works, similar to processing, in that you have a base class which extends a class that already exists.
 In the case of OF, there is a class called "ofBaseApp" which contains various event driven functions.
 When you create an OF project, you use a main.cpp which is the boot-strap, that kicks off the application and another class, which inherits the properties of ofBaseApp.
 Essentially, when you write code in the testApp, you are re-writing already defined functions that exist in OF, such as update, draw, etc.

 In versions pre 0.06 this class was called ofSimpleApp